 The harsh truth is that most pet insurance providers exclude pre-existing conditions, denying coverage for injuries or illnesses that occur before or during a policy.
 AKC Pet Insurance offers the most inclusive pre-existing conditions coverage of any major provider.
 Learn more.

 *Not available in all states.
-Pre-existing condition coverage requires a 12-month waiting period.
+Pre-existing condition coverage available after 365 days of continuous coverage.